Deepest Voting: a new way of electing: Voting framework

 \subsection{Grading-based voting process}

-A grading-based voting process can then be seen as a function $G$, called \emph{method of grading} in \cite{Balinski2007}, that assigns a profile to any matrix $\Phi$.
+A grading-based voting process can then be seen as a function $G$, called \emph{method of grading} in~\cite{Balinski2007}, assigning a profile to any matrix $\Phi$.
 The function $G$ is defined from $\Lambda^{d \times n}$ with values in the subsets of $[0,1]^d$.
-Remark that the set of possible grades of the profiles given by function $G$ may differs from $\Lambda$ since one may associate for example the mean of initial grades and obtain a continuous set from a discrete set $\Lambda$.
+Note that the set of possible grades of the profiles given by function $G$ may differs from $\Lambda$ since one may associate for example the mean of initial grades and obtain a value which possibly does not belong to $\Lambda$.